What´s New in Version 7.2.0 EA1

 SSL Inspection Policies

-SSL Inspection decrypts both SSL and TLS connections so the firewall can allow Application Control features, such as the Virus Scanner and ATP, to scan traffic that would otherwise not be visible to the firewall service.
-Using SSL Inspection allows the admin to enforce SSL/TLS security at the firewall by blocking outdated ciphers or refusing connections attempting to use outdated SSL versions.
+With SSL Inspection Policies you can centrally enforce and manage certain SSL/TLS standards by blocking outdated/insecure ciphers for outbound and inbound connections.
 For outbound SSL Inspection, the firewall can also handle SSL validation errors, depending on the SSL error policy assigned to the matching access rule of the SSL/TLS session.
 SSL Inspection is supported for Pass, Map, and Dst NAT access rules.
 Not supported are SSL connections that require client certificate authentication.

 VPN Tab Traffic Intelligence Improvement